MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 ## 1.2 Scope

 This document supplies details for all features required in the initial release of the Student Calendar Integration Application.
-Specifically, internal data models, user interface, overall design views, and relevant use cases are defined.
+Specifically internal data models, user interface, overall design views, and relevant use cases are defined.

 ## 1.3 Context

 The Student Calendar Integration Application is an application to ease the tracking of class assignments for college students at BYU-Idaho.
 Teachers, class development staff, and technical support will also have access to the administrative interface of the application.
-It will be integrated with the OLP (Online Learning Platform) currently in use by the school, Brainhoney.
+The application will be integrated with the OLP (Online Learning Platform) currently in use by the school, Brainhoney.
 The application will be accessed via mobile or web interface.
-The purpose is to assist students with meeting deadlines to maximise learning outcomes.
+The purpose is to assist students with meeting deadlines to maximize learning outcomes.

 <img  src="https://github.com/MCLifeLeader/CS364/blob/master/SDD/resources/piChart.jpg" height="50%" width="50%">